 Disobedience of the Priests

-‘How have we defiled you?’
-In that you say, ‘The table of the Lord is contemptible.’
+You say, ‘How have we defiled you?’
+When you say, ‘The table of the Lord is contemptible.’

 8 When you offer the blind animals for sacrifice, is that not evil?
 And when you offer the lame and sick ones, is that not evil?
 Present those now to your governor!
 Will he be pleased with you?
 Or will he raise you up?” says the Lord of Hosts.